Michael Nielsen: Work

-In 2015 Nielsen published the online textbook Neural Networks and Deep Learning, and joined the Recurse Center as a Research Fellow.
-He has also been a Research Fellow at Y Combinator Research since 2017.
+In 2015 Nielsen published the online textbook Neural Networks and Deep Learning, and joined the Recurse Center as a Research Fellow for a year.
+He then joined Y Combinator Research as a Research Fellow from 2016 to 2019.

 In 2019, Nielsen collaborated with Andy Matuschak to develop Quantum Computing for the Very Curious, a series of interactive essays explaining quantum computing and quantum mechanics.
 With Patrick Collison, he researched whether scientific progress is slowing down.